Project Sapphire: In popular culture

+The Netflix documentary series Turning Point: The Bomb and the Cold War covers Project Sapphire at about the 50-minute mark of Episode 7 - The End of History.

 In the novel Performance Anomalies, the clandestine removal of weapons-grade uranium under Project Sapphire was not complete, resulting in a secret cache of uranium in Kazakhstan that attracts jihadis.

 There is also a movie about Project Sapphire, sharing its name, in development as of 2022.